PrisionMike/API-Response-Buffer/README.md

 - **v0.1.0** A command line binary that can work as a tank of API responses.

-  - A `Dispenser` is created with a given web API and capacity.
-It has a tank in which it loads the said number of responses in it.
+  - ~~A `Dispenser` is created with a given web API and capacity.
+It has a tank in which it loads the said number of responses in it.~~
+  - ~~It has a _tap_ to dispense the stored cache.~~
+  - It has a _button_ which can be pressed to refill the tank.
+  - Encapsulate the responses for better UX.
+  - Make sure the water comes in the tank.
+There are no error bubbles in the supply.
+(Errors due to timeout are handled.)
+  - Switch to _auto-refill_ the tank after a certain time.
+  - _Auto-refill_ now works based on the level of the water in the tank.

 - Make the async await flow sensible.

-- Handle the timeout scenario (Now available in the `TEST_API = "https://qrng.anu.edu.au/API/"`)
+- Avoid the motor to burnout if there's no supply.

 - Error Handling.
 Testing?
 Fuzzing?